Ptahhotep: The Maxims of Ptahhotep

 For a long time it was believed by many scholars that Ptahhotep wrote the first book in history.
 His book was entitled The Maxims of Ptahhotep.
 As the Vizier, he wrote on a number of topics in his book that were derived from the central concept of Egyptian wisdom and literature which came from the goddess Maat.
 She was the daughter of the primordial and symbolized both cosmic order and social harmony.
 Ptahhotep’s instruction was written as advice to his people in the hopes of maintaining this said "social order".
 He wrote perspicacious advice covering topics from table manners and proper conduct for success in court circles to handy hints to the husband for preserving his wife’s beauty.
 Ptahhotep also wrote more social instructions such as ways to avoid argumentative persons and cultivate self-control.

 Ptahhotep's grandson, Ptahhotep Tjefi, is traditionally credited with being the author of the collection of wise sayings known as The Maxims of Ptahhotep, whose opening lines attribute authorship to the vizier Ptahhotep: Instruction of the Mayor of the city, the Vizier Ptahhotep, under the Majesty of King Isesi.
 They take the form of advice and instructions from a father to his son and are said to have been assembled during the late Old Kingdom.
 However, their oldest surviving copies are written in Middle Egyptian dating to the late First Intermediate Period of the Middle Kingdom.
 Some scholars have argued that this means that the book was likely composed in the Middle Kingdom and that the authorship is fictional.

 The 1906 translation by Battiscombe Gunn, published as part of the "Wisdom of the East" series, was made directly from the Prisse papyrus in Paris, rather than from copies, and is still in print.

 A manuscript copy, the Prisse Papyrus, is on display at the Louvre.

+Possible deification

+It has been proposed by some Egyptologists such as John Baines that Ptahhotep was eventually deified and worshiped as a god.
+However, other Egyptologists such as Julia Troche have disputed this instead claiming that he was considered to be "distinguished dead" meaning that he was elevated to a higher status then others but not considered to be a full on deity.